arantespp/arantespp.com/posts/planning/me.md

 ## Systems

-### MJS Stack
+### MJ Stack

-Brushing teeth, meditating, journaling, stretching and making the bed before starting the day.
+Brushing teeth, meditating, journaling, and making the bed before starting the day.
 I can only use my mobile and check social media after completing it.

 Supports: